More In This Category

 The difficult thing about estate litigation is that it’s hard to predict how long it will take.
 An attorney should focus on resolving issues collaboratively, where both sides agree on a solution, to avoid spending additional time, energy, and money on ongoing litigation.

 Niles, IL estates & probate attorney Dana Zivkovich talks about the issues that commonly give rise to estate litigation.
-Estate litigation can arise for various reasons.
-Typically, one or more parties may feel unhappy or distrustful about the proceedings within an estate.
-They might suspect fraudulent actions or other forms of wrongdoing, prompting them to bring a claim before a judge to address these concerns.
+She explains that estate litigation may arise for various reasons, often when one or more parties are dissatisfied or suspicious about how the estate is being managed.
+Concerns may include allegations of fraud or other forms of wrongdoing, prompting the need to bring the matter before a judge for resolution.